 2 I just want to bring you back to your 144 Q. DR. SWART: 3 comments about Delivering Together and the prioritisation, and the work plan, and the current 4 5 situation where there is a huge backlog of work, the 15:52 fact that you have been operating under business 6 7 continuity.
-On the one hand, you can regard that as 8 a huge problem, but to what extent has the Policy Group looked at what has really been learned during Covid in 9 terms of the ability to rapidly transform services with 15:52 10 11 good Clinical Leadership, because surely that's an 12 opportunity to actually do things differently.
-Has 13 that been built into your current thinking?
-Yes, and for the duration of the Covid response, I have 14 Α. been part of the Department's what we refer to as the 15 15:53 16 Gold Command Structure, which has been stood up or met 17 with increasing frequency during periods of high surge 18 in Covid.
+On the one hand, you can regard that as 8 a huge problem, but to what extent has the Policy Group 9 looked at what has really been learned during Covid in terms of the ability to rapidly transform services with 15:52 10 11 good Clinical Leadership, because surely that's an opportunity to actually do things differently.
+12 Has 13 that been built into your current thinking?
+Yes, and for the duration of the Covid response, I have 14 Α. been part of the Department's what we refer to as the 15 15:53 16 Gold Command Structure, which has been stood up or met with increasing frequency during periods of high surge 17 18 in Covid.
 Those structures would have brought together 19 the leaders from across the Department's Arm's Length 20 Bodies, including Trust Chief Executives.
-There's very 15:53 much a sense that it is possible to introduce rapid 21 22 changes to the way of working and to break down I think 23 what were previously perceived as organisational 24 barriers or silos across the five regional Trusts, and 25 my sense -- as we have continued and hopefully are now 15.53 emerging from the height of the pandemic -- my sense is 26 27 that the leaders from right across the system want to capitalise on that sense and there seems to be, from my 28 29 perspective, a very good spirit and determination to do
+There's very 15:53 21 much a sense that it is possible to introduce rapid changes to the way of working and to break down I think 22 23 what were previously perceived as organisational 24 barriers or silos across the five regional Trusts, and 25 my sense -- as we have continued and hopefully are now 15.53 emerging from the height of the pandemic -- my sense is 26 27 that the leaders from right across the system want to capitalise on that sense and there seems to be, from my 28 29 perspective, a very good spirit and determination to do

-1 There are, as I said previously, constraints to that.
+There are, as I said previously, constraints to 1 that.
 2 do that, because it still takes time to develop policy and when we do it properly there is a need to fully 3 involve stakeholders and that inevitably slows things 4 5 down a little bit.
 I don't think the system can 15:54 constantly react in a rapid sense.
-6 I think the proof 7 of concept has been delivered by Covid in lots of ways 8 that a lot of services could be stood up rapidly and the extent of cross-Trust collaboration, seeing 9 Services as Regional Services where they previously 10 15.5411 weren't maybe perceived in that way, and a centralisation of waiting lists becomes much more of 12 13 a reality that people can work towards, so I think 14 there is an opportunity in that that has begun to be 15 capitalised upon, but I think there's possibly scope 15:55 for more of that.
-16 Within the Trust, they will no doubt be embarking or 17 145 Q. 18 are embarking on a huge programme of work to improve 19 things in Urology, and there will be quite a cost 20 attached to all that in terms of the transformation or does the funding for that come through another
+I think the proof 6 7 of concept has been delivered by Covid in lots of ways that a lot of services could be stood up rapidly and 8 the extent of cross-Trust collaboration, seeing 9 Services as Regional Services where they previously 10 15.5411 weren't maybe perceived in that way, and 12 a centralisation of waiting lists becomes much more of 13 a reality that people can work towards, so I think 14 there is an opportunity in that that has begun to be capitalised upon, but I think there's possibly scope 15 15:55 16 for more of that.
+Within the Trust, they will no doubt be embarking or 17 145 Q. 18 are embarking on a huge programme of work to improve 19 things in Urology, and there will be quite a cost 20 attached to all that in terms of the transformation 15:55 21 work.
+Does the Department recognise and sponsor that 22 or does the funding for that come through another vehicle?
+23 24 Can I just ask you to clarify what type of funding or Α. what type of initiative?
+25 15:55 I'm talking about people to oversee improvement 26 146 Q. 27 projects, additional managerial support, expertise, and so on, which the Trust will incur on a practical way on 28 the ground, I imagine, in order to transform things at 29